htgt/sge-primer-scoring/README.md

 # SGE Primer Scoring

 ## Description
-Tool to score SGE primers based on output from [Exonerate iPCRess](https://www.ebi.ac.uk/about/vertebrate-genomics/software/ipcress-manual).
+Tool to score primers based on specificity using output from [Exonerate iPCRess](https://www.ebi.ac.uk/about/vertebrate-genomics/software/ipcress-manual).

 For each primer pair, occurrences of primer A and B in PCR products with each number of mismatches are counted.
 The number of PCR products with each total number of mismatches is also counted.
 The total counts are then used to score each primer pair, with a penalty added for each hit.
 The penalty increases exponentially as the number of mismatches decreases from 8.
 Hits with 0 or 1 mismatches are given the highest penalty, although the first hit with 0 mismatches is exempt as it should represent the on-target hit.
 An error is raised if this is not found.